I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_source_mode.md

 ## Members

+`Id`

+An integer that identifies the source mode.
+The identifier is generated and filled in by the VidPN manager.
+However, the display miniport driver has the option of overwriting the identifier.
+For more information, see <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_vidpnsourcemodeset_createnewmodeinfo.md">pfnCreateNewModeInfo</a>.

+`Type`

+A <a href="..\d3dkmdt\ne-d3dkmdt-_d3dkmdt_vidpn_source_mode_type.md">D3DKMDT_VIDPN_SOURCE_MODE_TYPE</a> enumerator that indicates the mode type: graphics or text.

 `Format`

 A union that contains information about either the graphics rendering format or the text format in the following members.